semiversus/aestatic/README.md

 ### CSS file generation

 CSS file is generated from SASS files.
-A suffix based on the git commit sha is automatically added to invalidate the webbrowser cache, when the content is updated.
+A suffix based on the git commit sha is automatically added to invalidate the web browser cache, when the content is updated.

 ### Permalinks for headings